angry-goose-initiative/irve/README.md

 Step 2: Objcopy the resulting a.out file to a 32-bit (4-byte) Verilog hex file with `/opt/riscv/bin/riscv32-unknown-elf-objcopy ./a.out -O verilog --verilog-data-width=4 path/to/result.txt`

+## What's all this I've been hearing about XRVE?

+Originally the plan was to write an emulator in Rust called XRVE: The eXtensible RISC-V Emulator.

+I fr***ing LOVE Rust, but just wasn't up to fighting the borrow check this time around.

+At the moment, the plan is to do XRVE after LETC, though it likely would be seperate from AGI and quite a while in the future.

+In the end I think it was good to do it this way as, now that we've experimented with how to best lay out things for emulation in C/C++, we can better plan out the XRVE Rust code base in the future!

-# Automated Testing
+## Automated Testing

 We use Github Actions for our default IRVE configuration.

 Additionally I have a private Jenkins setup that tests some other configurations automatically (ex. with Rust enabled).
+I run my Jenkins agents on several University of Waterloo engineering servers.
+It's great having access to those computing resources, so to whom it may concern, thanks a ton!

 # Licensing